Drawings with (or in) your Hereville Hardcover

 Option One: Signature and Dedication.
 Free!

-If you buy a copy of “Hereville” from me, I will sign and dedicate the book in whatever way you want (i.e., “For Samantha!”), and also do a sloppy 30-second Mirka head sketch in the book.
+If you buy a copy of “Hereville” from me, I will sign and dedicate the book in whatever way you want (i.e., “For Samantha!”).
 No charge for that.

 Option Two: Glued-In Book Plate. $5

-If you want, I could also glue in a book plate with a sketch of Mirka winking.
-This book plate is approximately 5 inches wide by 9 inches tall, is glued to the first page of the book (which has no content to cover up), and looks like this:
+If you want, I could also glue in a book plate with a sketch of Mirka playing with a bug.
+This book plate is approximately 5 inches wide by 8 inches tall, is glued to the first page of the book (which has no content to cover up), and looks like this:

 I’d sign and dedicate this in any way you’d like.
 The cost of the book plate is $5.